 Resetting off road routes will create a straight line between stops: this is usually a good starting point if you intend to reshape an off road route.

-Furkot displays the elevation profile graph for each route.
-You can hover over the profile to check the exact altitude.
-Look for the orange circle on your road moving in sync with the elevation profile graph.
+Furkot can show you the elevation profile graph for a selected route.
+Hover over the profile to check the exact altitude.
+Look for the small circle on your road moving in sync with the elevation profile graph.
+Or hover over the route and the elevation profile graph will highlight the corresponding elevation.

 If your trip distance units are set to kilometers Furkot displays elevation profile scaled in meters above the sea level.
 If you use miles, the elevation is displayed in feet.
 You can set units for the trip in the Trip drawer.

-Displaying the elevation profile graph is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.
+The elevation profile for a selected route is displayed when Furkot is optimized for trips in the mountains: use the mountains button under the Plan drawer filter to enable it.